a-partha/real-estate-ai-qa/README.md

 OVERVIEW
 --------

-A full-stack data pipeline for natural language question-answering on NYC ACRIS property records using TF-IDF vector search, LLM (Gemini) integration, Apache Airflow orchestration, and a React web frontend hosted on Google Cloud Platform.
+A full-stack data pipeline for natural language question-answering on 500k+ New York City ACRIS property records using TF-IDF vector search, LLM (Gemini) integration, Apache Airflow orchestration, and a React web frontend hosted on Google Cloud Platform.
 Designed for easier semantic retrieval on any large dataset.

 Live demo link: [http://34.86.83.238:8000/](http://34.86.83.238:8000/)